eknowledger/eknowledger.github.io/_posts/2017-12-3-configure-domain.md

  4. Click `Add subdomain` on the right side menu.
  5. Choose a name for your subdomain

-**If** you would like to to redirect all traffic from root domain to your website, use `www` as your subdomain name {: .notice--success}
+**If** you would like to to redirect all traffic from root domain to your website, use `www` as your subdomain name.
+{: .notice--success}

  <img src="/files/subdomain_2017-12-03.png">